nhscymru/website/content/posts/2019-03-28-medications.md

 In my opinion, it is easier to write software that processes data as a FHIR resource because it is mostly explicit and  developer-orientated.
 While I love the two-level modelling paradigm in openEHR, software cannot always simply handle archetypes in a generic way.
 The openEHR architectural review recognises this issue:

 > "Clearly applications cannot always be totally generic (although many data capture and viewing applications are); decision support, administrative, scheduling and many other applications still require custom engineering.
-However, all such applications can now rely on an archetype- and templatedriven computing platform.
+However, all such applications can now rely on an archetype- and template driven computing platform.
 A key result of this approach is that archetypes now constitute a technology- independent, single-source expression of domain semantics, used to drive database schemas, software logic, GUI screen definitions, message schemas and all other technical expressions of the semantics."
 >
 > [openEHR architectural review](https://specifications.openehr.org/releases/BASE/Release-1.0.3/architecture_overview.html#_consequences_for_software_engineering)

-There are ways of handling these issues, but both openEHR and HL7 FHIR can also make computability more difficult by being too flexible on their use of coding and ontology.
+There are ways of handling these issues, but both openEHR and HL7 FHIR can also make computability more difficult by being *too flexible* on their use of coding and ontology.
 That means that both usually fail to specify explicitly which coding system to use, recognising the need for flexibility in usage across territories and environments.
 Both *bind* terminologies in a flexible manner.

 From the openEHR medication archetype: